H and H Cocoa

 Wanted

-1. Any retail H and H / Hoffmann-Hayman cocoa package (tin, box, bag) in photographable condition
+2. Any other retail H and H / Hoffmann-Hayman cocoa package (tin, box, bag) in photographable condition